 Yet there’s something relaxing about sitting down and flipping through colorful, glossy pages to admire an ensemble from Anthropologie, read a recipe from Williams-Sonoma or catch up on trends at Nordstrom.
 Catalogs are ideally suited to a device that encourages people to sit back and relax while using it: the tablet.
 And in the past year, digital versions of catalogs—and more specifically, apps that pull together many free catalogs in one place—have found a home on iPads, Android tablets and Kindle Fires.
+Each digital-catalog app excels at something different.
 Taxis and technology: Dispatching the middleman.
 Crossfy, a Bridge Between Print and Digital.
 If you have attended Campus Party Brazil this week, you may have noticed a new name among the event sponsors: Crossfy.

 The idea is to create automatic clusters of people based on their location and line of sight.
 I met with the CrowdOptic team this weekend — they demonstrated the technology by whipping out their phones and taking photos of the same spot off San Francisco’s Embarcadero.
 CrowdOptic can detect when people are all looking at the same thing, and it sends a notification asking whether they want to form a discussion group, where they can share photos and comments.

 The company actually launched in 2010 as a photo service for event organizers, and customers already include the Bank of the West Classic tennis tournament and the Infineon Raceway.
 Then it became more interested in augmented reality, delivering relevant content based on where your phone was pointing.
 10 Creative Ways to Use QR Codes for Marketing.
 Ekaterina Walter is a social media strategist at Intel.

 She is a part of Intel’s Social Media Center of Excellence and is responsible for company-wide social media enablement and corporate social networking strategy.
 She was recently elected to serve on the board of directors of WOMMA.
 QR codes have been around since the early '90s, but only with the widespread adoption of smartphones and barcode-scanning apps have customers been able to easily access QR codes in significant numbers.
 According to comScore, 20.1 million mobile phone owners in the U.S. used their devices to scan a QR code in the three-month average period ending October 2011.

+In the big scheme of things, this isn’t a large number.
 Hands-on: Tobii and Windows 8 Gaze interface.
 Opinion: What will it take to drop jaws and eclipse Apple at CES 2012?
 Top 10 most-exciting tech of CES 2012 (so far) The 2012 Consumer Electronics Show, which runs throughout next week, will showcase many of the gadgets, and technologies that will dominate the marketplace for the foreseeable future.

 Unlike normal advertising within apps, and also different to sound-responsive apps like Shazam and Shopkick, a new platform called Sonic Notify is meant to work discreetly in the background, without the need for any user activation.
 Its creators, NY-based digital agency Densebrain, plan to attach small high-frequency sound-emitting beacons to store shelves, which will "set people's phones off" when they stand in front of a particular product.
-It's not clear how the platform might affect your battery life, or why you wouldn't just disable it at the first inopportune alert, but drug stores, TV networks and big players like Proctor & Gamble are nevertheless said to be gripped by the concept.
+Quora Gamifies: Credits And “Ask To Answer” Suggestions Live For Everyone.
+After five months of beta testing, Quora has made its Quora Credits and “Ask to Answer” User Suggestions live for everyone today.